 - Furthermore, these results were independent of the home location in which a young woman resided during her time at Mercy, which suggests that the effects of the program are transferable to multiple locations.

-- 85% of all Mercy residents have been in previous treatment centers or programs without lasting results.
+- 4 out of 10 of all Mercy residents have been in previous treatment centers or programs without lasting results.
 (Note: Often financial resources run out before they can finish the program, insurance benefits run out, or the young women lack access to the right programs for their issues.)

 - More than half of the former residents reported that their family and/or friends have experienced their own personal life transformation or restored hope as a result of their time at Mercy.
 This is a strong and encouraging indicator that Mercy is being multiplied beyond the doors of our homes.

 Approximately 33% of respondents had been out of the Mercy program eight or more years.